-As mentioned in Grounds for Detention, asylum seekers subject to the airport procedure are de facto detained in facilities near the airport, as their stay is not legally considered to be deprivation of liberty.
-Since such facilities are managed by the different Federal States, they can differ in typology and even in name.
+As mentioned in Grounds for detention, asylum seekers subject to the airport procedure are de facto detained in facilities near the airport, as their stay is not legally considered to be deprivation of liberty.
+Since such facilities are managed by the different Federal States, they can differ in typology and even in name 1025

-For example, the airport detention facility at Frankfurt Airport, located in the the "Cargo City Süd", a large complex of buildings in a restricted area near the airport, is entitled "initial reception centre" (Erstaufnahmeeinrichtung).
+For example, the airport detention facility at Frankfurt Airport, located in the the 'Cargo City Süd', a large complex of buildings in a restricted area near the airport, is entitled 'initial reception centre' (Erstaufnahmeeinrichtung).
 The centre has a maximum capacity of 105 places.
-On the other hand, the facility at Munich Airport is located in the "visitors' park" (Besucherpark) of the airport and its denomination is "airport facility" (Flughafenunterkunft).
-The new facility opened in January 2022 hosts both pre-removal detention and the "transit centre" for persons subject to the airport procedure.
-At the new airport of Berlin (BER), the opening of a new "arrival and departure centre" is foreseen for 2024.
-The centre will include facilities to carry out the airport procedure but also facilities and personnel from other authorities which are involved in the return procedure such as the Federal Police, local courts, the public prosecutor's office and the municipal authority.
+On the other hand, the facility at Munich Airport is located in the 'visitors' park' (Besucherpark) of the airport and its denomination 'combined transit and detention facility' (Kombinierte Transit-Abschiebungshafteinrichtung).
+1026 The new facility opened in January 2022 hosts both pre-removal detention (22 places) and the 'transit centre' for persons subject to the airport procedure (29 places).
+1027 At the new airport of Berlin and Brandenburg (BER), the opening of a new 'arrival and departure centre' is foreseen for 2026.
+The centre is to include facilities to carry out the airport procedure (60 places are planned as of December 2022) but also facilities and personnel from other authorities which are involved in the return procedure such as the Federal Police, local courts, the public prosecutor's office and the municipal authority.
+1028 The plans also include facilities for custody pending removal.
+Original plans foresaw a total of 64 such places, but this was reduced to 48 after controversies within the Brandenburg government, with the Greens criticising that the facility was oversized compared to actual needs.
+1029

-Detention facilities used for the airport procedure are not to be confused with pre-removal detention centres which may be located close to the airport e.g. the Munich Airport detention centre or the detention centre in Hamburg.
+Detention facilities used for the airport procedure are not to be confused with pre-removal detention centres or facilities for custody pending departure, which may be located close to the airport e.g. the Munich Airport detention centre, the detention centre in Hamburg, or the facility for custody pending departure at the airport of Berlin-Schönefeld (see Pre-removal detention centres).